-Benchmarking Cassandra Scalability on AWS - Over a million writes per second by Adrian Cockcroft and Denis Sheahan Netflix has been rolling out the Apache Cassandra NoSQL data store for production use over the last six months.
+Benchmarking Cassandra Scalability on AWS - Over a million writes per second.
+By Adrian Cockcroft and Denis Sheahan Netflix has been rolling out the Apache Cassandra NoSQL data store for production use over the last six months.

 Here’s an overview of the results, with summaries of conclusions for those that don’t want to read through over 200 pages of proofs and analyses spanning economics, behavioral economics, calculus, probability, statistics, trigonometry, system dynamics, and computational complexity theory.
 Links to the papers and supporting simulations at ComplexModels.com are included.
 Here are the 10 Laws and a few bonus insights: The First Law of Cloudonomics: “Utility services cost less even though they cost more” In other words, “More is Less.”
 1) If cloud services have a lower unit cost than a do-it-yourself dedicated solution does, you should use them; after all, why not save money?

-Cloud Computing Roundtable This article first appeared in IEEE Security & Privacy magazine and is brought to you by InfoQ & IEEE Computer Society.
+Nist-cc-group.
+Cloud Computing Roundtable.
+This article first appeared in IEEE Security & Privacy magazine and is brought to you by InfoQ & IEEE Computer Society.
 Guest editors Iván Arce and Anup Ghosh put together a roundtable discussion so readers can hear about cloud computing security from those who are on the front lines, providing services and looking at the real-world threats and requirements from the market.

 Global Provider View.
 Considering using an infrastructure as a service (IaaS) or platform as a service (PaaS) to host your web applications?

 Deployment models.
 Data Center Map.
-Cloud Patterns from VMware Over the last few months WMware's Steve Jin has published several design patterns around working with virtual machines in the cloud, especially vCloud.
+Cloud Patterns from VMware.
+Over the last few months WMware's Steve Jin has published several design patterns around working with virtual machines in the cloud, especially vCloud.

 He follows a common dialogue in each published pattern which makes it easy to read and consume.
 Libcloud python library - a unified interface to cloud server providers.
 Moving your Infrastructure to the Cloud: How to Maximize Benefits and Avoid Pitfalls.
 Executive Summary With Cloud Computing becoming more widely utilized, it is important for organizations to understand ways to maximize benefits and minimize risks of a move to the cloud.
 This paper details the significant benefits that Cloud Computing brings and provides guidance to IT decision makers to help their decision making process.
 This is especially important given the plethora of vendors in the marketplace today.